Polish Trade Company

 At first the company transported its goods only to Kherson, where they were loaded on Russian ships, and transported to Western European ports.
 Later on, the company bought several ships, with mostly international crews.
 First ship of Trade Company Poland was Św.
 Michał; in 1784, Polska, Ukraina, Podole, Jampol and Św.
 Prot were bought.
 As a result of these purchases, first regular Polish merchant fleet was created.
-Its ships sailed mostly from Kherson to Marseilles, but also to Barcelona, and Alexandria.
+Its ships sailed mostly from Kherson to Marseille, but also to Barcelona, and Alexandria.

 Ships of the Company Fleet used a modified Russian Navy Ensign, with a blue St. Andrew's Cross and a Polish eagle on a red rectangle in upper left corner.
 This banner was a compromise: according to international treaties, only ships equipped with Habsburg and Russian banners were allowed to pass through the Turkish Straits.
 Polish historian Antoni Rolle argues however that ships of the Company Fleet used a traditional Polish banner (white eagle on red field), which was changed only for the passage through the straits.

 The development of Black Sea trade resulted in decrease in Polish exports through Baltic Sea ports of Gdańsk and Königsberg (Królewiec).
 Furthermore, prices of Ukrainian grains went up.

 The price of shares of the company was estimated at 1000 red zlotys, with maximum number of ten shares per a shareholder.
 Its statute allowed foreigners to purchase shares, and the company was personally supported by King Stanisław August Poniatowski, who himself negotiated with Catherine the Great the conditions of usage of the port of Kherson.
 Furthermore, it enjoyed the support of Primate Michał Jerzy Poniatowski.